Marischal Museum

-Notable Collections
+Notable collections

 The museum most notably housed examples of Egyptian and Classical antiquities, non-Western ethnography and pieces relating to Scottish prehistory and numismatics.
 The collections are part of the University of Aberdeen's museum collections which have been recognised as being of national significance by the Scottish Government.

+History

+The museum was proposed in 1899 by Sir William MacGregor, and opened in 1907.
+It was established and curated by Professor Robert William Reid (who was also Regius Professor of Anatomy), who did so until he retired in 1938.

 Closure

 The museum has been closed since July 2008 due to renovation work at Marischal College.
 Although part of Marischal College re-opened after renovation in Summer 2011 as the corporate headquarters of Aberdeen City Council, the museum remains closed to the public.
 It now operates as a museum collections centre, with conservation laboratory, research stores, offices and workshop, supporting the work of the University of Aberdeen's museums elsewhere.

 To allow the public to continue to view exhibits from its collections, in April 2011 the University of Aberdeen opened King's Museum.
-This is a small museum (much smaller than Marischal Museum) located in the Old Aberdeen Town House, which is part of the King's College campus in Old Aberdeen, King's Museum hosts a range of changing exhibitions, drawing on objects from the University's stored collections, primarily those formerly displayed in Marischal Museum.
+This is a small museum (much smaller than Marischal Museum) located in the Old Aberdeen Town House, which is part of the King's College campus in Old Aberdeen, King's Museum hosts a range of changing exhibitions, drawing on objects from the university's stored collections, primarily those formerly displayed in Marischal Museum.